The Research Assistant Mentoring Program (RAMP) is an easy yet efficient way for a freshman or transfer student to find which lab works best for them.

 “Even the word ‘research’ is scary to freshmen,” Zureiqi said.
 “I’m really happy that this is how I got introduced to research.”

 In the ViTAL Lab specifically, they are extremely flexible on what they research.
-A specific study that Zureiqi helped conduct her freshman year in the RAMP program was the “stress, parenting, and child emotions (SPACE)” study.
+A specific study that Zureiqi helped conduct her freshman year in the RAMP program was the “Stress, Parenting, and Child Emotions (SPACE)” study.

+This particular review focused on caretakers with experiences in trauma and how it can affect their child's mental health and development.
 As stated in the study directive, “We know that caregiver's emotions and behaviors have a strong influence on children during the preschool period; however, optimal caregiver functioning is often compromised by trauma.
 Therefore, we are aiming to examine how caregivers experiencing significant stress manage their children’s emotions, especially their fears and worries.”

 “I absolutely love my lab, it's everything,” Zureiqi said.

-With RAMP, it matches up psychology students with a fresh start to research.
+RAMP matches up psychology students with a fresh start to research.
 With a new beginning as a freshman or transfer student in college, the program introduces students with a step-by-step guide to learning how to properly work in a lab.

 “This is one of the best opportunities PBS offers for anyone who wants to get involved in research!”
 Zureiqi said.